joedf/stahky/README.md

   - Once pinned, you can delete the shortcut file.
 - Appearance settings -> Edit stahky.ini
 - You can have stahky shortcuts within your folder for custom submenus.
 Stahky-licious!
+  - Stahkys that have circular references will be capped by the recursion depth setting `STAHKY_MAX_DEPTH` (default is 5).

 ## Screenshot
 ![screenshot1](res/screenshots/s1.png)